1950s in Hong Kong: Entertainment

 One of the main forms of entertainment in the 1950s was Cantonese Opera.
 Shaw Brothers Studio would also produce some of the first groups of martial art films.
 Their notable sword fighting style would be emulated on many movies and TV dramas for years to come.

 Law and order

 The Hong Kong 1956 riots was one of the first full-scale riots in the territory.
 It awoke the Government to the dangers of low wages, long working hours, and overcrowded conditions.
 Tighter law control would diminish the triads in the period.
 Most of the social problems in the 1950s dealt with Nationalist and Communist factions on Hong Kong soil.
-The British Government in Whitehall, London, feared the Communists would promote anti-British sentiments in the colony.
+The British Government in London, feared the Communists would promote anti-British sentiments in the colony.
 Thus, the Colonial Office in Whitehall encouraged the Government of Hong Kong to follow anti-Communist policies within the colony.
 The leading account of the 1956 riots appeared in a book by historian Rohan Price published by Routledge in 2020.